Human Resource And Management

 Execute the qualitative analysis

-Develop the basis for analysis
+Develop the basis for the analysis

 Execute the quantitative analysis